Financial Analyst Suite

 Accounting Fundamentals II

 While it is true that accounting professionals are scarce, those with corporate accounting experience are even more rare.
 This course will build on the knowledge you gained in our Accounting Fundamentals course to provide you with a solid understanding of corporate accounting practices.
 You'll be able to analyze transactions and prepare various corporate financial reports.
 You'll also gain practical experience working with dividends, plant assets, depreciation, accrued revenue and expenses, retained earnings, stockholders' equity, and more.

 Mastery of Business Fundamentals

 Are you interested in acquiring practical business experience in strategic planning, management, and finance without enrolling in an MBA program?
 This course is for you!
 You'll understand the significance of strategic planning and discover how external and internal environmental factors affect an organization.
 You'll learn about various organizational structures and determine how to use leadership, motivation, and control for maximum impact.
 You'll master the fundamentals of accounting and increase your knowledge about key financial terms, cash flow management, financial statements, and cost control.
-You'll also discover various financial investment models and you'll learn the basics of financial planning and budgeting methods.
+You'll also discover various financial investment models and learn the basics of financial planning and budgeting methods.
 You'll even understand the basic principles of business law, contracts, and the principal-agency relationship.

 Introduction to Business Analysis

 Give yourself an employment advantage by developing analytical skills that are consistently in high demand.
 This course will teach you powerful quantitative methods that will have you making better, more informed, and more effective business decisions.
 The days of making critical business decisions by instinct or coin toss are long gone.
 If you are planning a career in business, you cannot afford to miss this course!